-Your cornea is the clear layer on the front of your eyeball.
-It protects your eyeball from dust and germs and helps filter out harmful ultraviolet (UV) rays.
+An eye injury can hurt your cornea.
+Your cornea is the clear layer on the front of your eye.
+It protects your eye from dust and germs, and helps filter out harmful UV (ultraviolet) rays.
 The cornea also helps to focus light entering your eye.
-Although your cornea is composed of strong proteins, it can be injured.
-A slight cut or scratch (abrasion) is often minor.
-But a bad abrasion or a puncture to the cornea can be very serious.
+Your cornea is made of strong proteins, but it can be damaged.
+A slight cut or scratch (abrasion) to the cornea can be very painful.
+But that is often minor and can heal within 1 or 2 days.
+A bad abrasion or a hole (puncture) in the cornea can be very serious.
 These are medical emergencies.

 If you think you have something small in your eye, flush it with water right away.
-Pull your upper lid out and over your bottom lid to help increase the flow of tears across your eye.
-If these methods don't work, call your doctor.
-Never try to remove an object from the eye that doesn't flush out easily with water.
+Pull your upper lid out and over your bottom lid.
+This will help increase the flow of tears across your eye.
+If these methods don't work, call your healthcare provider.
+Never try to remove an object from your eye that doesn't flush out easily with water.
 Doing so may cause more damage.

 Call 911 or your local emergency number if you have:

-A particle in the eye that you can't flush out with water.
+- Something in your eye that you can't flush out with water

-An object embedded in your eye.
+- An object embedded in your eye.
 (Cover both eyes with a sterile compress and keep both eyes closed while you wait for help.
-DO NOT put any pressure on the eyes.)
+DO NOT put any pressure on your eyes.)

-For minor abrasions: Minor abrasions are usually treated with eyedrops or ointment.
+Minor abrasions are usually treated with eye drops or ointment.
 You may be given antibiotics to prevent infection.
-In some cases, you may wear a patch on your eye overnight.
-Most abrasions heal in a day or two.
-To help rule out more serious injuries, you may have one or more of these tests:
+Most abrasions heal in 1 or 2 days.
+To help rule out more serious injuries, you may have tests including:

-A standard eye exam checks how well you can see.
+- A standard eye exam to check how well you can see

-A Seidel test uses a special dye to look for severe eye damage.
+- A Seidel test, which uses a special dye to look for severe eye damage

 Depending on the results of these tests, you may be referred to an eye specialist (ophthalmologist).